 Peer Group Accountability

 Within peer groups, bonding and camaraderie are established.
-The trusting environment vulnerability and openness allows the members of the group to gain an invaluable understanding of you your organization and your competitive environment.
+The trusting environment, vulnerability, and openness allow the members of the group to gain an invaluable understanding of you, your organization, and your competitive environment.
 Because the group's goals are centered on getting better and helping one another succeed there is a built-in culture of accountability.
-Not only does the group chairman hold you accountable so does each member of your peer group.
-As we go through life we all learn things that we've never thought about but having an incubator of really smart people with immense practical ability and experience along with huge success is a wonderful resource.
+Not only does the group chairman hold you accountable, so does each member of your peer group.
+As we go through life we all learn things that we've never thought about, but having an incubator of really smart people, with immense practical ability and experience, along with huge success is a wonderful resource.